bravepickle/deliveryman/README.md

 * Possible performance improvements, if *Deliveryman* is positioned closely to target domains.
 Will save on networking communications delays.
 * Make requests in proper order to eliminate unexpected results when older requests outrun newer ones due to networking specifics.
 * Use it as middleware to log, transform or listen for all sent requests over *Deliveryman*.
+* Can be used as serverless function due to its loose coupling to applications and small library size.

 ## Security
 Attention!
 Configs should be properly defined!
 Do not forget to whitelist allowed domains, protocols, routing and similar that should be available for *Deliveryman* to handle.
 Otherwise it can be misused due to security breaches and used as proxy for shady requests.
 It is important to remember before going to production.